-This document describes the LPCXpresso Base Board from the perspective of connecting it to LPCXpresso boards with LPC1xxx processors (currently LPC1114 and LPC1343 versions exist).
+This document describes the LPCXpresso Base Board from the perspective of connecting it to LPCXpresso boards with LPC1xxx processors.
 The board is however also designed for the mbed module.

 The LPCXpresso boards are in many ways compatible with the mbed module.